liesenf/andreasliesenfeld.github.io/action-formation-models.md

 <a href="http://cnl.psych.cornell.edu/pubs/2009-LACAS-pos-LL.pdf">Position paper</a> by Clay Beckner, Nick C. Ellis, Richard, Blythe John Holland, Joan Bybee, Jinyun Ke, Morten H. Christiansen, Diane Larsen-Freeman, William Croft and Tom Schoenemann.

+### References

+Allen, J.F., 1983.
+Recognizing intentions from natural language utterances.
+Computational models of discourse, pp.107-166.
+Allen, J., 1995.
+Natural language understanding.
+Pearson.
+Carberry, S., 1983, August.
+Tracking User Goals in an Information-Seeking Environment.
+In AAAI (pp. 59-63).
+Cawsey, A., 1990.
+A Computational Model of Explanatory Discourse: local interactions in a plan-based explanation.
+In Computers and conversation (pp. 221-234).
+Academic Press.
+Chin, D.N., 1989.
+KNOME: Modeling what the user knows in UC.
+In User models in dialog systems (pp. 74-107).
+Springer, Berlin, Heidelberg.
+Cohen, P.R. and Perrault, C.R., 1979.
+Elements of a plan-based theory of speech acts.
+Cognitive science, 3(3), pp.177-212.
+Hovy, E.H., 1988, June.
+Planning coherent multisentential text.
+In Proceedings of the 26th annual meeting on Association for Computational Linguistics (pp. 163-169).
+Association for Computational Linguistics.
+Kobsa, A., 1989.
+A taxonomy of beliefs and goals for user models in dialog systems.
+In User models in dialog systems (pp. 52-68).
+Springer, Berlin, Heidelberg.
+Kobsa, A., and Wahlster, W. ed., 1989.
+User models in dialog systems (p.
+10).
+Berlin: Springer-Verlag.
+McCoy, K.F., 1989.
+Highlighting a user model to respond to misconceptions.
+In User models in dialog systems (pp. 233-254).
+Springer, Berlin, Heidelberg.
+McKeown, K.R., 1985.
+Discourse strategies for generating natural-language text.
+Artificial Intelligence, 27(1), pp.1-41.
+Rosch, E. and Mervis, C.B., 1975.
+Family resemblances: Studies in the internal structure of categories.
+Cognitive psychology, 7(4), pp.573-605.
+Schank, R.C., 1972.
+Conceptual dependency: A theory of natural language understanding.
+Cognitive psychology, 3(4), pp.552-631.
+Scott, D. and de Souza, C.S., 1990.
+Getting the message across in RST-based text generation.
+Current research in natural language generation, 4, pp.47-73.
+Wilensky, R., 1983.
+Planning and understanding: A computational approach to human reasoning.
+Zock, M. and Sabah, G., 1988.
+Advances in Natural Generation.
+Greenwood Publishing Group Inc..

 [back](./)